Henkebot/AutoDoc/README.md

 # AutoDoc
-Simple tool to generate documentation resources for source code
+Simple tool to generate documentation resources from source code